From Who the Hell’s in It: Conversations with Hollywood’s Legendary Actors, by Peter Bogdonavich:

 The particular quality in a star that makes audiences instantly suspend their disbelief — something men like Wayne or Jimmy Stewart or Henry Fonda naturally bring with them when they enter a scene — is an achievement which normally goes so unnoticed that most people don’t even think of it as acting at all.
 To a lot of people, acting means fake accents and false noses, and a lot of emoting … John Wayne was at his best precisely when he was simply being what came to be called “John Wayne”.

 I have written at length about my issue with people saying “He/she is just playing himself” when talking about certain actors.
-It represents a critical failure, that opinion.
+That opinion represents a critical failure, especially when it comes from critics who spend their lives studying the film industry.
+They should know better.
 John Wayne is often painted with that brush and it actually pains me.
 I go into that at length here.

 David Thomson, from his lengthy entry on Wayne in his The New Biographical Dictionary of Film: Expanded and Updated: